Erzurum Turkey Travel Guide

 Shredded phyllo dough (kadayıf) wrapped around crushed walnuts, fried, and soaked in light syrup.

-A unique Erzurum dessert, found in dessert shops and some restaurants.
+A unique Erzurum dessert, found in dessert shops and certain restaurants.

-Ayran Aşı (Yayla Çorbası) is a yogurt soup with wheat/rice and chickpeas.
-Helle Çorbası is a rich broth with roasted flour, butter, and sometimes meat broth.
+Ayran Aşı (Yayla Çorbası) is a yogurt a liquid dish with wheat/rice and chickpeas.
+Helle Çorbası is a rich soup with roasted flour, butter, and sometimes meat broth.

-Hearty soups common in local eateries, especially Helle for winter.
+Hearty soups common at local food spots, especially Helle for winter.

 Pekmez (grape molasses) used as sweetener.
 Pestil (dried fruit pulp sheets) for a natural, chewy snack.